sushi4me/dump1090/README.md

 ## TODO List

+The original dump1090 still has some TODOs left, however they seem to be for other options not necessary for this specific usage of '--interactive --net --log'.

 * HTML
 	- [x] Edit HTML to include extra fields - azimuth, distance, and elevation.
 	- [x] Nautical mile distances from center position.